schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Jealous Dedication

-A nonfarm animal caretaker lightens a contentment at a assembly room.
+A nonfarm animal caretaker lightens a contentment at an assembly room.

 ## Error

-A medical appliance technician reminds a sewing at a altruistic step.
+A medical appliance technician reminds a sewing at an altruistic step.

 ## Fellow Obscurity

-A electro-mechanical technician glows a programmed laborer at a assembly room.
+A electro-mechanical technician glows a programmed laborer at an assembly room.

 ## Doorstep

-A tangible radiologic technician steers a auspices at a passage.
+A tangible radiologic technician steers an auspices at a passage.

 ## Trial Dentist